plank/laravel-mediable/README.md

 ### Detaching Media

- You can remove a media instance from a model with the `detachMedia()` method.
+ You can remove a media record from a model with the `detachMedia()` method.

 ```php
 $post->detachMedia($media); // remove media from all tags